 Please visit our HIV/AIDS Services Program page for additional information about:

-This program assists low-income, eligible Kentuckians with the purchase of AIDS-related medications prescribed for FDA-approved indications.
-Once approved, eligible applicants receive formulary medications through a mail-order pharmacy service provided by the
+This program helps low-income, eligible Kentuckians with the purchase of AIDS-related medications.
+Eligible applicants receive formulary medications through mail-order pharmacy service provided by the

-Provides payments for the continuation of health insurance benefits for eligible individuals who are at risk of losing their employment-related or private-pay health insurance because of HIV disease.
+This program provides payment for continuation of health insurance benefits for eligible individuals at risk of losing their employment-related or private-pay health insurance because of HIV disease.

 Kentucky Outpatient Health Care and Support Services programs